5 Best Putting Mats in Golf (2025 Recap)

 Not Recommended: BirdieBall Putting Mat

 Additionally, the mat tends to roll too fast, which doesn’t reflect the green speeds most golfers encounter on typical courses.
 The cups also lack depth and realistic feedback, making it less effective for practicing putts under pressure.
+See how it compares vs. PrimePutt.

 Overall, there are better options available and why I sold mine as I was never using it.